On this page

 You must keep records for a minimum of six years.
 However, you’ll need to keep some records, including both common and conditional data, for a much longer period.

 You must have adequate internal controls that enable you to maintain accurate and up-to-date member data.
-You should ensure that your processes meet the requirements of the Data Protection Act 1998.
+You should ensure that your processes meet the requirements of the Data Protection Act 1998, which is due to be replaced by the General Data Protection Regulation (GDPR) on 25 May 2018.

 If you’ve outsourced the management of scheme data, you should understand what controls your administrator is operating.
 Check that you’ve covered data issues in the service level agreement.
 For more information, go to working with advisers.

 You should ensure a data review exercise is carried out at appropriate intervals, eg annually.
 You should also carry out a review when significant events occur, such as changing administrator or merging or winding up the scheme.

 You should have a data improvement plan to address poor quality data.
 Download our guide to producing a data improvement plan.

 Working with employers